Balkan Bazaar at Autumn Leaves, Nashville 2009

 OPET gas station - sadly, not ours - in Sofia

 Where’s the shop?
 Well, there isn’t one until we travel to folk dance camps, workshops, weekend events, and festivals and set it up.

 How do we carry all this stuff to events?
 In 1989 we packed everything into a white station wagon.
 As the shop grew we expanded to a maroon minivan named Ajde Red.
 In November 1998, we bought Big Blue, a 15-passenger van.
 No plans to expand – no trailer, no bus.
 There’s no more space at venues, no time to set up a bigger shop.
 Balkan Bazaar’s been on the road for 29 years -- lots of packing, driving, unloading, and driving.

 Richie & Big Blue, ready to go home.

 Interesting adventure, without trouble: Suze drove to a folk dance weekend in Ajde Red the minivan with a canoe tied on top.
-A grad student in Chapel Hill paid $100 to deliver it to his new home in Ohio.
-Oddly enough, carrying the canoe increased the gas mileage!
+A grad student in Chapel Hill paid $100 to deliver the canoe to his new home in Ohio.
+Oddly enough, carrying the canoe increased the gas mileage.

-The worst story: A week before Texas Camp, Big Blue was in a local garage for an oil change, with a window open and a few things inside.
-The garage caught fire overnight and practically burned down.
-Smoke filled the interior.
-BIg Blue was steam-cleaned and mostly repaired, but look at the melted side mirrors next time you see us.
+A smoky story.
+Some years back, a week before Texas Camp, Big Blue was in a local garage for a routine oil change.
+The mechanic had a window open; there were a few things inside.
+The garage caught fire overnight and smoke filled the van's interior.
+Big Blue had to be steam-cleaned and was eventually repaired, but look at the melted side mirrors next time you see us.
 Several days and several adamant arguments later, the garage's insurance company sent us off to Texas Camp in a brand new white 15-passenger rental van that we dubbed Great White.